Language Features

 Structured Concurrency

 Tasks in Hew are always scoped.
 A Task<T> represents concurrent work within an actor.
-Spawn tasks with scope.spawn — when a parent scope ends, all child tasks are joined or cancelled.
-No orphan threads.
-No leaked goroutines.
-Cooperative cancellation is built into the runtime.
+Launch tasks with s.launch inside a scope |s| { ... } block — when a parent scope ends, it waits for all child tasks to complete before continuing.
+Every task has an owner, and every owner cleans up.
+Explicit cancellation is available via s.cancel().

 • Task<T> — typed concurrent computation

-• scope.spawn for lifetime-bounded tasks
+• s.launch inside scope |s| { ... } for lifetime-bounded tasks

 • M:N work-stealing scheduler across CPU cores

-• Cooperative cancellation via scope.cancel()
+• Cooperative cancellation via s.cancel()

 • Automatic join — scope waits for all children